rhyswynne/ebay-feeds-for-wordpress/readme.txt

 Plugin URI:   https://winwar.co.uk/plugins/ebay-feeds-wordpress/?utm_source=header&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress
 Donate link:  https://winwar.co.uk/plugins/ebay-feeds-wordpress/#donate
 Description:  Formerly eBay Feeds for WordPress.
 Output RSS to HTML with this simple plugin.
 Easy to install, set up and customise.
-Version:      2.6
+Version:      3.4
-Tested Up to: 5.4
+Tested Up to: 6.1.1
 Author:       Rhys Wynne
 Author URI:   https://www.winwar.co.uk/?utm_source=header&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress
 Contributors: rhyswynne
-Stable tag: 2.6
+Stable tag: 3.3.1
 Requires at least: 3.0
 Text Domain: ebay-feeds-for-wordpress
-Tags: ebay, ebay partner feeds, ebay partner network, gutenberg ready, affiliate marketing
+Tags: ebay, ebay partner feeds, block, ebay partner network, gutenberg ready, affiliate marketing

 Display feeds of eBay Products from eBay Partner Network on your site.

 == Description ==

 WP eBay Product Feeds allows you to quickly and easily place feeds from the eBay Partner Network into your WordPress blog.
 These can easily be embedded into posts, placed as widgets or inserted into the themes - flexibility is huge.
 This plugin is ideal for bloggers who wish to make more money through their blogs by promoting eBay's affiliate programme, as well as users who sell their own items on eBay.

+*Please Note* From 1st September 2020 the Dynamic Feed Generator from eBay is being withdrawn.
+We've tested another service - [RSS Ground](https://www.winwar.co.uk/?post_type=surl&p=4793&preview=true), that will be used to handle feeds, though any other feed generator will work.

 *Having Problems?* Please use the either the [WordPress.org support forums](https://wordpress.org/support/plugin/ebay-feeds-for-wordpress/) and I'll attempt to get back to you quickly.
 In a rush?
 Use our [**Priority Support Forums**](http://winwar.co.uk/priority-support/?utm_source=description&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress) to get an answer within 1 business day.